 Persistent cookies are stored on your computer indefinitely, on your hard disk if your computer has one.
 Persistent cookies are commonly used to store information that will be of value the next time you visit the same web site, for example, whether or not you want your password remembered – indeed, if you do, the cookie will contain your password as well, hopefully in encrypted form.

 It is possible to remove persistent cookies and you should refer to your ‘help’ system for instructions on how to do this.

 Most PC and MAC browsers provide an option in their settings to prevent the creation and keeping of cookies.
 So far as the Happy Valley web site is concerned, just one feature will change if you disallow cookies – if you browse the family tree pages you will only be able to display dates in the default format, day, month, year and forenames, surnames.
 However, some complex sites will simply not work without them.
 In particular, you may find that banking and similar sites just won’t work without them and they may not even allow you to logon until you allow cookies once again.

 Generally no. However, there are some web sites, usually those selling products or services, that make extensive use of information collected via cookies.
 Each of these companies should now be soliciting your permission to do so.
 Some may well offer the user a choice of cookie use, for instance, enabling the user to disconnect from marketing purposes.
 Others will offer an all or nothing capability.
 Beware that if you say ‘no’ a web site may become unuseable to you.

 The Happy Valley web site includes a section on Bollington family history.
 The family information provided to the webmaster often includes persons still living.
-These persons are recorded as such and the web pages are designed never to show these people, except to those responsible for the upkeep of the system – presently just the family webmaster and the site webmaster.
+These persons may be recorded as such and the web pages are designed never to show these people, except to those responsible for the upkeep of the system – presently just the family webmaster and the site webmaster.